thindil/steamsky/bin/doc/MODDING.md

       `amount`.
 If ship should have more than one that same mobile and amount should be random, add attributes `minamount` for minimum amount of that mobile and attribute `maxamount` for maximum amount of that mobile.
-    - Optional attribute `action`: what to do with this memeber.
+    - Optional attribute `action`: What to do with this memeber.
 Possible values are: "add" (add this member, default option), "remove" (remove this member) or "update" (update selected member).

 ## Help

-### General informations
+### General information
 - Default game help entries are in *help.dat* file which is in *data* directory.
 - If you want remove or update any existing help topic, you can do it in *help.dat* file in *data* directory or in modification file (better option)